 Through the online four-course genomics certificate program at Saint Joseph’s, you’ll learn from industry experts and gain new skills and resources you can immediately leverage for improved disease research and patient care.

-Genomics is the future of the healthcare industry.
+Genomics is the future of the health care industry.
 There’s no better time to pursue an education in this rapidly growing field than now.

-The master’s degree in genomics program is composed of eight-week courses covering topics spanning ethics to research to clinical applications and is taught by faculty who are experts in the field.
+This program is composed of eight-week courses covering topics spanning ethics to research to clinical applications and is taught by faculty who are experts in the field.
 Upon graduation, you’ll be able to:

 - Demonstrate an understanding of genetics, genomics, epigenetics and pharmacogenomics in the era of precision medicine